 Concern for the poor was nothing new in that community.
 Their Law (ie God) said it was an offence to oppress the poor or to deny justice to the poor.
 It was an offence under God's Law to make the poor suffer or go in want.
 The word "poor" enters the Bible early, in its second document (Exodus) and comes many, many times.

 Wait!
-Did Jesus expect or require all of his followers to fulfil this command and invitation?
+Did Jesus expect or require all of his followers to fulfil this his command and invitation?
 We can read of Jesus wanting followers; of him inviting people to follow.
-However, we will not find any other instance of Jesus directly telling a person to give away everything.
+However, we will not find any other instance of Jesus directly telling a person to give to the poor, or to sell up.

 In fact, on the contrary, quite close to the end of his time on earth, Jesus told his followers to sell their cloaks and buy a sword!
 (See previous post.)
 Thus, they had at least some personal assets at that late stage.

+A parable it may have been but it revolved around using money.
 That man on the road is the one and only instance of a person hearing such a challenge.
 Jesus called people to follow him and they did.
 There is no indication that they gave away all that they had.
 It is a mistake and wrong to put that instance forward as the "norm" for the follower, if only we could.
+It is also a misinterpretation of what happened on that road.

 However, what we do find is Jesus advising his followers to build up treasure in heaven!
-This is earlier in Luke, chapter 12.
-There is an injunction similar to that given to the rich young boss.
+This is earlier in Luke.
+Here is an injunction similar to that given to the rich young boss.

 “Do not be afraid, little flock, for it is your Father’s good pleasure to give you the kingdom.
 Sell your possessions and give alms.
 Make purses for yourselves that do not wear out, an unfailing treasure in heaven, where no thief comes near and no moth destroys.
 (Luke 12:33-34 NRSVUE).
-Taken literally, that means to sell up and divest myself of money - and so become one of the poor and starving.
+Taken literally, that might mean to sell up and divest myself of money - and so become one of the poor and starving.
+However, there is no "all" in the direction.
+It is curious that selling up figures clearly in both passages.
+Are people trapped by their things or stuff?

 Paul encouraged the believers in Corinth to be generous to the needy believers who shared their faith in Jesus: For you know the grace of our Lord Jesus Christ: Though he was rich, for your sake he became poor, so that by his poverty you might become rich (2 Corinthians 8:9 CSB).
 His poverty; our enrichment.